Employee Stress Is a Business Risk: A New Lens for Employee Risk Management

 As risk managers, we excel at scanning the horizon for threats.
 We model market volatility, plan for disruptive events, and quantify the impact of operational failures.
 But what if one of the most significant risks to our organization’s performance isn't on our register at all?
 What if it’s hiding in plain sight, miscategorized as a “soft” HR issue when it’s actually a hard, quantifiable business threat?

-I recently read a very compelling Harvard Business Review article, "Employee Stress Is a Business Risk—Not an HR Problem," which argues precisely this.
+I recently read a compelling Harvard Business Review article, "Employee Stress Is a Business Risk—Not an HR Problem," which argues precisely this.
 It challenges us to reframe chronic workplace stress, moving it from the realm of wellness programs to the center of our risk management strategy.
-This isn't just theory; it's a new language for our risk discussions, enabling us to articulate the clear financial, operational, and strategic damage caused by a burnt-out workforce.
+This isn't just theory; it's a new language for our risk discussions.
+It enables us to articulate the clear financial, operational, and strategic damage caused by a burnt-out workforce.

-When we frame it this way—using data to connect stress to performance—we shift the conversation from feelings to figures and apply the rigor this threat deserves.
+When we frame it this way—using data to connect stress to performance—we shift the conversation from feelings to figures.
+We apply the rigor this threat deserves.

 "We currently track financial risks from market volatility and operational failures.
 We need to apply the same rigor to the risks posed by a burnt-out workforce, which can be just as, if not more, damaging to our performance."